graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 ### Neo4j Sandbox:

-To replicate the experiments without downlaoding Neo4j Desktop to a local machine we recommend using the [Neo4j Sandbox](https://neo4j.com/sandbox/).
+To replicate the experiments without downloading Neo4j Desktop to a local machine we recommend using the [Neo4j Sandbox](https://neo4j.com/sandbox/).
 By clicking the link and logging in the user will be able to create a project using one of Neo4j's sample datasets.
 Here, it is best to create an "empty", blank Sandbox.

 ![Creating a blank Sandbox](./images/sandbox1.JPG)